gguiomar/title_scraper/README.md

 # title_scraper
-Scrapes journal url for title of paper
+Scrapes a scientific journal's url for the titles of the papers